eske4/RunningRouteGeneratorClient/README.md

   <img src="https://github.com/eske4/RunningRouteGeneratorClient/blob/main/Images/POIPage/POIZoom.jpg" width="200" />
 </div>

+After filtering points of interest on the previous page, users are presented with images and names of points of interest in their area under the selected categories.
+They can choose as many points of interest as they desire.

 ### confirm route page

 <div align="center">
   <img src="https://github.com/eske4/RunningRouteGeneratorClient/blob/main/Images/ConfirmPage/Loading.jpg" width="200" />
   <img src="https://github.com/eske4/RunningRouteGeneratorClient/blob/main/Images/ConfirmPage/RouteConfirm.png" width="200" />
 </div>

+After selecting points of interest, users are shown the generated route on a map, along with distance and estimated time.
+They can either accept or go back.

 ### Navigation page